Information for Visiting Medical Students

 Peoria, IL 61637

 Rotation: Four week blocks - start date always on a Monday.
 The rotation dates are based on our predetermined four week block schedule - requests for days off are accepted (check with Academic Affairs for exact dates of blocks.)
-The ED shifts are 8 hours long, and students will work 15 shifts.
+The ED shifts are 8 hours long, and students will work 14 shifts.
 These shifts will be divided between the different triage zones of our Emergency Department.
 There will be five hours of conference each week, 5 hours of orientation, a procedure lab and 3 hours of simulation didactics.
 A required exam will be given at the end of the rotation.
-Two-thirds of your grade will be from clinical evaluations and one-third is from your rotation exam.
+Seventy percent of your grade will be from clinical evaluations and 30% is from your rotation exam.

-Housing/Food/Parking: Free housing is available in our medical center (on a space-available basis) and free meals while on duty.
-Parking is also provided free of charge.
+Housing/Food/Parking: A list of housing is available in our medical center (on a space-available basis) and free meals while on duty.
+Parking is also available for $10.

 How to Apply: click the following link- UICOMP Visiting Students